stormychel/electrum-chi/contrib/build-osx/README.md

 Before starting, make sure that the Xcode command line tools are installed (e.g. you have `git`).

-    cd electrum
+    cd electrum-nmc
     ./contrib/build-osx/make_osx

-This creates a folder named Electrum.app.
+This creates a folder named Electrum-NMC.app.

 ## 2. Building the image
 The usual way to distribute macOS applications is to use image files containing the application.
 Although these images can be created on a Mac with the built-in `hdiutil`, they are not deterministic.

-Instead, we use the toolchain that Bitcoin uses: genisoimage and libdmg-hfsplus.
+Instead, we use the toolchain that Namecoin uses: genisoimage and libdmg-hfsplus.
 These tools do not work on macOS, so you need a separate Linux machine (or VM).

-Copy the Electrum.app directory over and install the dependencies, e.g.:
+Copy the Electrum-NMC.app directory over and install the dependencies, e.g.:

     apt install libcap-dev cmake make gcc faketime

 Then you can just invoke `package.sh` with the path to the app:

-    cd electrum
+    cd electrum-nmc
-    ./contrib/build-osx/package.sh ~/Electrum.app/
+    ./contrib/build-osx/package.sh ~/Electrum-NMC.app/